 The most common form of damages are economic losses.
 This includes your medical expenses, which will likely be extensive, lost wages, and other expenses associated with treating your injuries.
 Importantly, you can claim future medical costs as part of your economic damages, which will typically be at the heart of the compensation number you demand.

 Non-economic damages, also known as “pain and suffering,” are intended to compensate victims for the emotional impact and physical pain their injuries have caused.
 These damages can be difficult to calculate but can be expected to be high given your paralysis injuries.
 Unfortunately, Maryland caps the amount of pain and suffering damages victims can recover for their injuries.
 As of October 2022, the cap is set at $920,000.
 However, this number is set to increase every October.
-Our Annapolis personal injury attorneys can help you determine the value of your damages to get the compensation you need for your and your family’s future.
+Our Towson personal injury attorneys can help you determine the value of your damages to get the compensation you need for your and your family’s future.

 Our Maryland Personal Injury Attorneys Can Help